 - Re-submittal of of Federal RAISE grant application in cooperation with Lake County and City of Tavares for Segments 1 and 5 of the Wekiva Trail extension - April 2021

 - FDOT construction of over 12 miles of trails included with the Wekiva Parkway improvements - completion end of 2021

 The City of Mount Dora and Lake County have been working towards making the Wekiva Regional Trail a reality since its initial alignment was first identified in the 2005 Lake County Parks and Recreation Master Plan.
 The current status of various segments are identified on the map below.

 - Requires purchase of the existing active railroad corridor from Regional 3i and the abandonment of this underused rail corridor

-- Segment not currently funded for design or construction
+- Segments not currently funded for design or construction

-In conjunction with the City of Mount Dora and the City of Tavares, Lake County applied for a $25 million Federal BUILD Grant to compete for funding for the planned Wekiva Trail Extension (segments 1 and 5) project.
-The City of Mount Dora formed an alliance with Lake County and the City of Tavares to advance this rails to trails project and will share operational and maintenance costs once a trail is constructed in the rail corridor if the grant is authorized.
+- The City of Mount Dora formed an alliance with Lake County and the City of Tavares to advance this rails to trails project and will share operational and maintenance costs once a trail is constructed in the rail corridor if the RAISE grant is awarded.

-This corridor planning study will identify and evaluate alignment alternatives for a new multi-use trail connecting the Tremain Street Greenway in the City of Mount Dora and County Road 437 (Plymouth Sorrento Road) in Lake County within the identified Innovation Trail study area.
+This corridor planning study, completed in December 2020, identified and evaluated alignment alternatives for a new multi-use trail connecting the Tremain Street Greenway in the City of Mount Dora and County Road 437 (Plymouth Sorrento Road) in Lake County within the identified Innovation Trail study area.

 The purpose of the project is to provide local bicycle and pedestrian connectivity between planned developments in Lake County, Mount Dora, and downtown Mount Dora to the regional trail network.
 Recommendations from this study may be carried forward into a Project Development & Environment (PD&E) Study.